 Sharp Aquos Quattron Plus HDTVs – An Inside Look

 Earlier this year at the 2014 Consumer Electronics Show (CES) Sharp Electronics introduced its new Aquos HDTV’s with Quattron Plus Technology.
-Sharp offers this new technology as a less-expensive alternative between standard 1080p and 4K Ultra HD TVs, and is available as the Aquos Q+ 15U and 17U series.
+Sharp offers this new technology as a less-expensive alternative between standard 1080p and 4K Ultra HD TVs and is available as the Aquos Q+ 15U and 17U series.
 The 17U adds a few more features.

 Let’s make one thing clear… these TVs are 1080p and not 4K models even though they can accept a 4K signal.
 The 4K images on these displays are produced using two different techniques: (1) by actually up-scaling a 1080p signal to 4K which doesn’t create more picture resolution, only more detail.
-(2) And by Sharps special video processing and picture pixel splitting which allows these sets to except 4K signals, however it will not be a native 4K image.
+(2) And by Sharps special video processing and picture pixel splitting which allows these sets to except 4K signals, however, it will not be a native 4K image.

 Sharp claims their Q+ technology increases picture detail by adding subpixels.
 Let me explain more: On all TVs, the image is made up of tiny dots called pixels.
-Each of these pixels is made up of three subpixels: one red, one green and one blue, which in turn produce a TV’s picture image.
-So for a standard 1080p display this means 6 million subpixels.
+Each of these pixels is made up of three subpixels: one red, one green and one blue, which in turn produces a TV’s picture image.
+So for a standard 1080p display, this means 6 million subpixels.
 Sharps regular Quattron TVs added a fourth yellow subpixel, for a total of 8 million subpixels.
 Now, Sharps new Quattron Plus Technology takes those 8 million pixels and divides them in half for a total of 16 million subpixels.
-This technically allows the Q+ TVs to produce more picture detail.
+This technology allows the Q+ TVs to produce more picture detail.

 Does adding more subpixels actually increase picture quality?
 The short answer is yes.
 I recently had the opportunity to view (side-by-side) a Sharp Aquos Q+ LC-70UQ17U and a Sharp Aquos Q LC-70EQ10U.
 In my experience, I could see a small but noticeable increase in picture detail on the Aquos Q+ 17U set in comparison to the Aquos Q 10U set.
 This detail increase was more apparent on animated content than with live action content.

 So does this increase in detail make these TVs a better option over a true 4K Ultra HDTV?
 In my opinion no. 4K TVs still deliver a better image than Sharp’s Q+ TVs.
-However, they can and do provide more picture detail than some lower to mid cost standard 1080p TVs, but this also comes with a higher price tag over their cheaper 1080p counterparts.
+However, they can and do provide more picture detail than some lower to mid-cost standard 1080p TVs, but this also comes with a higher price tag over their cheaper 1080p counterparts.
 My personal preference would be to go with a less-expensive top-performing 1080p model if I wasn’t ready to make the jump to a 4K TV.